p1xeldust/pako/README.md

 ### Important notice for Underlevel and [quantumde](https://github.com/quantumde)

 I do strongly prohibit the use, share and modify source code of Pako! package manager for Underlevel and its collaborators, variations and forks.
-Quantude is prohibited from using, distributing and editing the source code of Pako!
-I don't feel sorry for him and them.
+Quantumde is prohibited from using, distributing and editing the source code of Pako!
 The reason is the risk of licensing violation and infringement of intellectual property rights.